Avebury Manor and Garden: History

-The manor house was built on or near the site of a Benedictine cell or priory of St Georges de Boscherville, Normandy, founded in 1114.
+The manor house was built on or near the site of Avebury Priory, a Benedictine cell or priory of the Abbey of Saint-Georges, Boscherville, Normandy, founded in 1114.
 Subsequently, the estate passed into the ownership of Fotheringhay College, Northamptonshire, in 1411.
 Fragments of the religious foundation were incorporated into the later house.

 William Sharington bought and surveyed the manor in 1548, suggesting alterations to the existing building.
 The earliest parts of the present house were probably built after William Dunch of Little Wittenham in Berkshire (now Oxfordshire) purchased the estate in 1551.
 It was some distance from most of his lands which centred on Wittenham, but he appears to have purchased it because of an interest in ancient monuments such as the Avebury stone circles.
 Around that time, a stone dovecote was erected in the grounds.
 In the 1580s, Dunch passed it on to his younger son, Walter, whose daughter, Deborah, Lady Moody, grew up at the manor before emigrating to America and founding Gravesend in Brooklyn in 1645.

-After Walter Dunch's death in 1594, his widow, Deborah, married Sir James Mervyn or Marvyn (who served as High Sheriff of Wiltshire in 1596), and the couple were responsible for a major extension or remodelling of the house around 1601, especially the south range.
+After Walter Dunch's death in 1594, his widow, Deborah, married Sir James Marvyn (who served as High Sheriff of Wiltshire in 1596), and the couple were responsible for a major extension or remodelling of the house around 1601, especially the south range.
 In 1640 the Dunch family sold it to John Stawell, and the estate was sequestered when he was accused of treason in 1646.
 It was sold to George Long in 1652 but restored to Stawell in 1660 on his release from the Tower of London.